 War is a battle of production as much as it is a battle of men.
 Hitler recognized that over the course of even a few years, he could not win a battle of production.
 The combined GDP of France and Britain was 25% greater than the GDP of Germany.
 If France and Britain went to war, the United States was likely to support them, and its GDP alone was more than twice the German GDP.
 Hitler’s one advantage was that rearmament had begun in Germany earlier and with greater intensity than it had in France, Britain, and the United States.
-Their delay gave Germany a temporary armaments advantage over potential opponents.
+Germany’s headstart gave it a temporary armaments advantage over potential opponents.

 Hitler initially hoped that he would not have to fight in the West — he even imagined that Britain might become an ally.
 His aggressions were confined to the East.
 Austria was annexed in March 1938, and a few months later, Germany initiated low-level incursions into Czechoslovakian territory.
 Britain and France now worried about war returning to the Continent, and a meeting was convened to reach a negotiated solution.
 The active participants were Britain, France, Italy, and Germany — Czechoslovakia was “represented” by Britain and France.
 The result was the Munich Agreement (“peace for our time,” said Chamberlain), which transferred the Sudetenland from Czechoslovakia to Germany.
 The agreement did not save Czechoslovakia, which was picked apart by Germany, Hungary, and Poland over the next few months.

 Hitler reassessed his strategy after the Munich Agreement.
 He had hoped that Britain and France would not involve themselves in Eastern Europe’s affairs, but the Munich Agreement showed this hope to be false.
-Hitler now believed that his Eastern ambitions could only be realized if he first asserted himself in the West.
+Hitler decided that his Eastern ambitions would only be realized if he first asserted himself in the West.
 He contemplated an attack on France, with the threat of a further attack on Britain.
 Ideally, France would surrender.
 Britain, having lost its principal ally, would make peace with Germany, retaining its overseas empire in exchange for its acceptance of German dominance on the Continent.
 And all of this would happen before the United States became so alarmed that it intervened on Britain’s side.